neurobagel/documentation/docs/user_guide/config.md

 ### Change security relevant variables

+The graph store (GraphDB instance) in a Neurobagel node is secured with password-based access and includes two users: an `admin` superuser and a regular database user, both of which are automatically configured by the Neurobagel deployment recipe.
+Passwords for both users are defined via files in the `./secrets` directory of the recipes repository, while the regular database username is set through an environment variable in `.env` file.

-For security and best practice purposes, follow the below additional steps to configure your node if you are using a deployment profile that includes a graph store:
+For security and best practice purposes, we recommend changing the following values from their defaults if you are using a deployment profile that includes a graph store:

-1. **Change the values** of the following variables in `.env` from their defaults:
+1. In your `.env`, **set a custom username and database name for your graph store** by editing the following variables:
     - `NB_GRAPH_USERNAME`
     - `NB_GRAPH_DB`

-2. **Replace the default passwords** for the `admin` superuser and the newly created graph database user (`NB_GRAPH_USERNAME`) for your graph store with your own secure passwords.
+2. In the ([`./secrets`](https://github.com/neurobagel/recipes/tree/main/secrets) directory, **change the default passwords** by replacing the contents of the file `NB_GRAPH_ADMIN_PASSWORD.txt` for the `admin` superuser, and the file `NB_GRAPH_PASSWORD.txt` for the graph database user (corresponding to `NB_GRAPH_USERNAME`).

-    ??? warning "Already launched a Neurobagel node?"
-        If you have already completed the [Getting started](getting_started.md#the-neurobagel-node-deployment-recipe) instructions and launched a Neurobagel Docker Compose stack for the first time, you will have to [reset your graph store](maintaining.md#resetting-your-graphdb-instance) before proceeding with this step.
-Don't worry, any other configuration changes you've made will be applied when you re-launch your node.

-    - These passwords are stored in the directory defined under `NB_GRAPH_SECRETS_PATH` in `.env` ([`./secrets`](https://github.com/neurobagel/recipes/tree/main/secrets) by default), as the file contents of `NB_GRAPH_ADMIN_PASSWORD.txt` and `NB_GRAPH_PASSWORD.txt`, respectively.
     - To generate a random password in the terminal, you can use:
       ```bash
       openssl rand -hex 16
       ```

-    - (Optional) Change the directory where your password files are stored by editing the variable `NB_GRAPH_SECRETS_PATH` in `.env`.
+    - (Optional) You can change the directory where your password files are stored by editing the `NB_GRAPH_SECRETS_PATH` variable in `.env`.

-    ??? info "Graph store passwords are not meant for use by node query users" The passwords specified in the deployment recipe are only used internally by the scripts that (automatically) set up and update the graph store, or to interact directly with the graph store (e.g., to modify database configuration or data).
+    ??? info "Graph store passwords are not meant for node users!"
+        The `admin` user and graph database user credentials are intended solely for internal use by the deployment recipe scripts that automatically set up and update the graph store, or for a node administrator to interact directly with the graph store.
-        The passwords are also used to secure internal communication between your graph and its node API, such that an external user cannot query your graph directly.
+        These credentials also secure internal communication between your graph store and its node API, ensuring that node users cannot query your graph directly.
+        GraphDB user credentials are not intended for use by a general node query user.

     ??? info "Passwords are handled as Docker secrets"

         The contents of `NB_GRAPH_ADMIN_PASSWORD.txt` and `NB_GRAPH_PASSWORD.txt` are passed to Neurobagel containers as [Docker secrets](https://docs.docker.com/reference/compose-file/secrets/).
         This ensures that your passwords are not exposed in the container logs or in the `docker-compose.yml` file.

-        Make sure to not share your password files with others.
+        Do not share your password files with others.

-2. **Review and change as necessary** values of the following variables in `.env` from their defaults, based on your data sharing requirements:
+3. **Review and change as needed** the following variables in `.env` based on your data sharing requirements:
     - `NB_RETURN_AGG`
     - `NB_MIN_CELL_SIZE`
     !!! info
         These variables are modifiable after node initialization; you can [change their values at any time](maintaining.md#restarting-services-after-an-update).

+4. If you've previously launched a Neurobagel Docker Compose stack following the [Getting started](getting_started.md#the-neurobagel-node-deployment-recipe) instructions, you'll need to [reset your graph store](maintaining.md#resetting-your-graphdb-instance) for any changes you have made to user credentials to take effect (steps 1-2 above).
+    Don't worry, any other configuration changes you've already made will be applied when you re-launch your node.

 ## Configuring local node names and URLs for federation